mvysny/vaadin-on-kotlin/docs/index.md

 # How to Start

-First of all you have to decide on which version on Vaadin you want to work.

-Version 14 is the last LTS and is your better choice to start with.
-Version 8 is the previous LTS and probably you need this to integrate to an old project.
+Vok is based on Vaadin 14, the last LTS.

-You can follow the tutorial ([Vok-14](/vok-14/gettingstarted.html) - [Vok-8](/vok-14/gettingstarted.html)) or read the guides ([Vok-14](/vok-14) - [Vok-8](/vok-8)).
+You can follow the [tutorial](/tutorial) or read the [guides](/guides).

-In the side panel you will find full navigation divided by version.
+In the side panel you will find full navigation.

 # Further Reading